Itamichan/Japan-Wanderlust/README.md

 ### Goals
 #### JapanWanderlust goal

-The main goal of the JapanWanderlust is  to allow the potential traveler to get in contact with the best suited Travel Agency in order to travel to Japan.
+The main goal of the JapanWanderlust is to allow the potential traveler to get in contact with the best suited Travel Agency in order to travel through Japan.

 **Target audience is:**
 * People 18 years old and above.
 * People interested in Japan culture and scenery.
-* People who want to have a tailor made trip plan.
+* People who want to have a tailor made trip.
 * Travel Agencies who want to reach the market of people who tend to plan their trips by themselves.

 #### Business goals